This site contains affiliate links. I may earn a small commission, at no extra cost to you.

 Use your salicylic acid cleanser in your morning routine only

-Sometimes when a product has given you great results, you can be reluctant to not use it all time.
+When anyone starts using retinol, I always recommend they temporarily quit their other actives, including salicylic acid!
+But I know that, sometimes when a product has given you great results, you can be reluctant to not use it all time.

+You might worry that not using it every single morning and night will cause future breakouts and harm your visible results.
 However, I can assure that I’ve been there and, for lots of people, you can still maintain great skin by lowering the frequency a little.

-You can try swapping your salicylic acid cleanser to be used only in the mornings.
+You can try swapping your salicylic acid cleanser to be used only in the mornings, for example.

 If you’re going to try this method, you’ll need a new water based cleanser without actives to replace your salicylic acid cleanser at night.
+This minimises the risk of redness, dryness and damage to your skin barrier.

 Use your retinoid on alternate days to reduce potential side effects

-If you prefer to use your salicylic acid cleanser almost daily, a good option is to use your retinol on alternate nights.
+If you prefer to use your salicylic acid cleanser almost daily, another good option is to use your retinol on alternate nights.
+It’s important to use it at night vs in the day because some retinol products degrade in sunlight or artificial light.

 Personally, I still recommend Differin to be used at night so it’s worn without makeup or SPF interfering.